Joining The Baby Club - designing children’s television with Professor Jackie Marsh

 How do you design a children’s programme that’s also for adults?
 That’s the challenge for new BBC television programme The Baby Club, which aims to develop adults’ skills as much as those for toddlers.

 Two years ago, CBeebies began developing a show that aimed to help parents and children learn through the program.
 “Parents know their children.
 They know what their children are going to be particularly interested in, what they can point them towards.”
 Jackie Marsh is explaining how a parent’s role in mediating children’s interactions with digital media informed her studies into children’s use of digital technologies.
 This led to her consultancy on a show CBeebies described as ‘the first of its kind’.
-“For a show like The Baby Club, they’ve got a presenter there and obviously that presenter’s engaging with the children and babies on the programme but parents know their child.”
+“For a show like The Baby Club, they’ve got a presenter there and obviously that presenter’s engaging with the children and babies on the programme, but parents know their child and can tailor content to their needs.”

 Professor Jackie Marsh

 Baking this focus into a show was new for CBeebies.
 But it offered a great opportunity for Jackie to apply research and techniques she was deeply familiar with.
-“The reason I agreed to get involved with The Baby Club was the impact it could have for parents that don’t have good models of scaffolding interactions with children...”
+“The reason I agreed to get involved with The Baby Club was the impact it could have for parents who don’t have good models in terms of scaffolding interactions with children...”

-This isn’t the first application of Jackie’s research in television.
+This isn’t the first application of Jackie’s research in television and children’s media.
 Jackie has conducted considerable research into the relationship between young children and the digital world.
-She sits on the BBC Editorial Advisory Board for CBeebies magazines and recently contributed to the development of Moon and Me, the latest show from Andrew Davenport, who created Teletubbies and In the Night Garden.
+She sat on the BBC Editorial Advisory Board for CBeebies magazines for many years and is now a member of the BBC’s Annual Review Panel for BBC Magazine Brands, which oversees a number of television-related magazines for children and young people.
+Jackie has informed the development of CBeebies apps and chaired a government panel that developed a set of criteria for assessing the educational quality of apps for young children.

-But ahead of its debut, The Baby Club already had one parent cooing; Jackie herself.
-“I’ve learnt such a lot working with Cbeebies; about how they think very, very carefully about their audience,” Jackie highlights.
-“Working with a partner that has such a high set of values around how they engage with their audience is really important.
+But ahead of The Baby Club’s debut, it already had one parent cooing; Jackie herself.
+“I’ve learnt such a lot working with CBeebies; about how they think very, very carefully about their audience,” Jackie highlights.
+“Working with a partner that has such a high set of values around how they engage with their audience is really important.”

 Digital Communications Assistant